boostorg/boost-ci/CMake.md

     Set to `ON` for shared or `OFF` for static libraries.
 - `BUILD_TESTING`:
     Set to `ON` or `OFF` (default) to build tests.
 This needs to be checked by [each libraries CML](https://github.com/boostorg/boost-ci/blob/dd0e6f1a934baa4ec8a588f36ef80fba9929fac2/CMakeLists.txt#L20-L22).

+In short what the super-project does is check each library folder for a `CMakeLists.txt` and include that if found.
+It will then search for the `Boost::<name>` and `boost_<name>` targets with `<name>` derived from the repository/folder name of the library.
+Those targets will be added to-be-installed and the name and location of the library file are changed to match that of the B2 build.
+The super-project build will also try to automatically find and include dependencies of the library by checking for lines containing **only** `Boost::<library>`.

 **Note:** Building Boost via CMake is experimental!